dbj-vessels/example/docs/aci_or_appsvc.md

-# Where t host your container on Azure
+# ACI or AppSVC

+For whatever reason Kubernetes is not your choice.
+Fine.

 <!-- Microsoft Azure platform offers a wide range of services ready to use during creation and deployment processes of our containerized applications happening in the cloud.

 Considering the multiplicity of available solutions – it is worth being aware of different hosting services (so-called Azure Compute Services, Hosting Services) details.
 This knowledge will greatly improve our ability to make a choice that matches our needs in terms of architectural decisions. -->

-Here are probably all Azure Hosting Services
+Here are probably all Azure Hosting Services:

 ![](media/azure_hosting_services.png)
-Note: some of the hosting svcs above are by now (2023Q2) legacy technologies.
+Note: some of the hosting svcs above are by now (2023Q2) unquestionable legacy technologies.

 <!-- ## Introduction to Microsoft Azure hosting services
 Hosting services are categorized into groups because of different hosting models.